rampreethamkanchi/project-based-learning/README.md

 ## Project-Based Learning Website

-We can building a **Project-Based Learning Platform** designed to help learners find and engage with hands-on projects across various domains.
+We can build a **Project-Based Learning Platform** designed to help learners find and engage with hands-on projects across various domains.
 The platform will feature:

 - **GitHub repositories**, website links, and any other resources related to specific projects.
 - **Ratings** and a variety of **filters** such as skill levels (Basic, Medium, Advanced), making it easier for learners to find suitable projects.